-Last year I purchased a Dane-Elec SoSmart media
+Last year I purchased a Dane-Elec SoSmart

 player.
 It has 1TB disc in it and numerous outputs, including HDMI.
 As a media player I can’t really